AntonStrand/1dv600-lab/need-to-know/theme-2.md

 ## Questions for you to answer for the Modeling and Design Themes

-### Different types of requirements and their unique properties. __Functional vs. non-functional__
+### Different types of requirements and their unique properties. _Functional vs. non-functional_
 1. __Functional requirements__ These are statements of services the system should provide, how the system should react to particular inputs, and how the system should behave in particular situations.
-In some cases, the functional require- ments may also explicitly state what the system should not do.
+In some cases, the functional requirements may also explicitly state what the system should not do.

 2. __Non-functional requirements__ These are constraints on the services or functions offered by the system.
 They include timing constraints, constraints on the devel- opment process, and constraints imposed by standards.
 Non-functional require- ments often apply to the system as a whole rather than individual system features or services.